bsmr-c-cpp/cglm/README.md

 Use
 ---
-Just include cglm.h to your project.
+Include cglm.h after GL/gl.h or the library you are using to create your OpenGL context.

 Build
 -----